Clonac Tablet is a brand of medicine containing the active ingredients diclofenac sodium (anti-inflammatory medicines (NSAIDs)).

-Do not take Clonac after the expiry date printed on the pack.
+Do not take this medicine if the expiry date (Exp.) printed on the pack has passed.

-Do not give Clonac to a child.
-Clonac is not recommended for use in children, as there is not enough information on its use in this age group.
+Do not give this medicine to children.
+CLONAC is not recommended for use in children, as there is not enough information on its use in this age group.

 Before you start to take it